laldikmen/cs210project/README.md

 -   Extended streaming data that is directly exported from Spotify with a personal data request.
 -   Menstural cycle data directly exported from Apple Health app.
--   Spotify Web API for obtaining empo or energy information of each song.

 ## Data Processing

 The requested and exported data include many information.
-- **The Spotify data:** exported as a JSON file, includes information such as the timestamp of when each song was played, track name, artist, and Spotify track URI.
+- **The Spotify data:** exported as a JSON file, includes information such as the timestamp of when each song was played, track name, artist, information on skipping and shuffle as well as Spotify track URI.
 - **The menstrual cycle data:** downloaded as a PDF, provides calendar-based visualizations indicating the dates of menstrual and other cycle phases.
-- Here is a summary of the how will the process proceed:
+- Here is a summary of the how the process proceeded:

-- To enrich the Spotify data with features like tempo and energy, the Spotify Web API will be used.
-By extracting the spotify_track_uri from the JSON file, audio features for each song (e.g., tempo and energy levels) will be retrieved programmatically.
-For the menstrual cycle data, relevant phase intervals (e.g., follicular, luteal, menstrual) will be extracted either manually or through PDF parsing tools.
-These intervals will then be aligned with the Spotify data by matching timestamps, enabling analysis of music preferences during different phases of the cycle.